Volunteers from the New York School for the Deaf record a video walkthrough in ASL.

 The Bruce Museum offers many opportunities to get teens involved.
 The Bruce Museum's Youth Committee, Youth@Bruce, and the Junior Educator Program give teens a chance to get on-the-job experience in a wide variety of fields.

-The Junior Educator Program is a paid after-school program for students entering grades 9 through 12 with a strong interest in science, art, or careers in museums.
+The Junior Educator Program is a paid after-school program for students entering grades 9 through 12 with a strong interest in science, art, education, or careers in museums.
 Junior Educators teach inquiry-based and hands-on afterschool art and science programs at the Bruce Museum for visiting student groups.
 Participating students have exciting opportunities to:

 - Delve into art and science at the Bruce Museum